top of page

 In therapy practices, this includes:

-• How easy it is to enquire
+• How easy it is to inquire

-• How clearly are the next steps explained
+• How clearly the next steps are explained

 • How response expectations are set

-• how consistently those expectations are met
+• How consistently those expectations are met

-Delays or silence can feel rejecting — even when unintended.
+Delays or silence can feel rejecting, even when unintended.

 Why Independent Therapists Often Struggle to Get Clients